Natereater/Gnatshell/README.md

 # Gnatshell
-A shell for Data Science and possibly other stuff
+A shell for Data Science and possibly other random stuff